SAM100050 - Records: set up taxpayer record: criteria for a PAYE / SA record

 Notes:

-1. The reconciliation of all years on PAYE, prior to the case being set up in SA, should be dealt with in accordance with PAYE93095
+1. The reconciliation of all years on PAYE, prior to the case being set up in SA, should be dealt with in accordance with PAYE93032 and PAYE93033

 2. If the total expenses claimed are £2500 or more the case should be set up on SA (or the SA record reactivated, if dormant) for the year to which the expenses claim relates.
 If the claim is for CY, update the SA record so that an SA tax return will be issued in April.
 If the claim is for a year earlier than CY and a return has not already been issued, issue one now

-5. If the gross income exceeds £10,000 irrespective of the amount of expenses to be set off, an SA record is required.
+6. If the gross income from property exceeds £10,000 irrespective of the amount of expenses to be set off, an SA record is required.
 For example, gross income from property of £11,000 less expenses of £9,500 gives a net income of £1,500 to be included as a deduction in the code - an SA record is required

 Other circumstances

-• In receipt of income from self employment or partnership (partnership returns will also be required)
+• In receipt of income from self employment (this includes foster carers) or partnership (partnership returns will also be required)

 • A minister of religion (of any faith or denomination)

-• In receipt of untaxed income of £2500 or more (some pensioners may be able to pay the tax on this through their PAYE coding)
+• In receipt of untaxed income of £2500 or more and there is tax liability (some pensioners may be able to pay the tax on this through their PAYE coding).
+For years up to, and including, 2015 to 2016, this includes cases where personal allowances do not cover state pension and there is no source of income.
+For 2016 to 2017 onwards these cases will be dealt with under PAYE

 • Non-resident landlords

 • In receipt of income from the letting of property or land (if net income is less than £2500 a year they may be exempt unless part 4 of notes above applies).
-See also Note 4 and 5 above regarding gross income, losses or exempt amounts
+See also Note 5 and 6 above regarding gross income, losses or exempt amounts

 • Name or member of Lloyds